justtrackio/terraform-provider-keep/README.md

 ```

 For more information, please refer to the [documentation](https://registry.terraform.io/providers/justtrackio/keep/latest/docs).

-You can also find some hands-on examples in the [examples](./examples) directory.

 You feel overwhelmed with these bunch of information?
 Don't worry, we got you covered.
 Just join keep slack workspace and throw your questions.